Charles Johnson (wide receiver, born 1989): Philadelphia Eagles

 After the AAF suspended football operations, Johnson signed a one-year contract with the Philadelphia Eagles on April 9, 2019.
 He was placed on injured reserve with an ankle injury on August 28, 2019.
 He was released from injured reserve with an injury settlement on September 7.

-The Spring League

 Johnson joined the Alphas of The Spring League for its 2020 Fall season.